Israeli police prepare for mass funeral of major rabbi | Law-Order

 - Israel

-Israeli authorities were on Sunday preparing for hundreds of thousands of people to descend upon a city near Tel Aviv for the funeral of a prominent ultra-Orthodox rabbi.
+Hundreds of thousands of people attended the funeral Sunday of a prominent ultra-Orthodox rabbi in a city in central Israel.

-Rabbi Chaim Kanievsky, who died on Friday at the age of 94, was one of the most influential scholars in the religious community in Israel.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)